 Convenience, size and ease of cleaning are key considerations when choosing a juicer.
-We tested popular versions to suit all budgets and requirements.
+We've tested popular versions to suit all budgets and requirements.

-Read our pick of the five best machines for blitzing fruit and veg to create delicious healthy juices at home.
+Read our pick of the best machines for blitzing fruit and veg to create delicious healthy juices at home.
 Whether you’re a novice to the juicing trend or call yourself a pro juicer, we’ve rounded up the best options on the market.
 More of a smoothie fan?
 Read our review of the best bullet blenders.

 Smeg slow juicer